Return of the Ancients

 Monster Hunters Guild · assassinations

-Sends you to kill specific deadly creatures and harvest parts.
+DoesKill specific deadly creatures and harvest parts; the boss-killing master.

 Sample picks: 25% chance to upgrade map bosses to powerful versions; Azmerian spirits skip rares and target unique bosses instead; pinnacles get one attempt only but always drop two uniques.